-That means I encounter different kinds of eBook formats, but usually it tends to be either PDF or EPUB.
+That means I encounter different kinds of e-book formats, but usually it tends to be either PDF or EPUB.
 I prefer the former thanks to its flexibility and software support.
-With flexibility I mean it allows me to highlight, add notes and do a whole lot of other stuff that I can’t simply accomplish with the EPUB format.
+With flexibility, I mean it allows me to highlight, add notes and do a lot of other stuff that I can’t simply accomplish with the EPUB format.

-2. Launch Calibre and add your EPUB from the Add Books icon in the toolbar.
-Calibre will copy the EPUB into the default library location (the one you set when installing; you can change it clicking on the Books icon in the toolbar) and then add it in the library.
+- Launch Calibre and add your EPUB from the Add Books icon in the toolbar.
+Calibre will copy the EPUB into the default library location (the one you set when installing; you can change it by clicking on the Books icon in the toolbar) and then add it to the library.

-3. From the library, right click the EPUB in question and select Convert books then Convert individually.
+- From the library, right-click the EPUB in question and select Convert books then Convert individually.

-If you’re converting many EPUBs in bulk, select all of them (Ctrl + A), right-click and select Convert books then Bulk convert.
+- If you wish to convert many EPUBs in bulk, select all of them first, then right-click and select Convert books > Bulk convert.

 Configure the PDF OutPut

-If it’s from an EBook Reader/Portable Device (Kindle, IPad, tablet etc.) then it’s probably wise that you choose a device specific profile so that everything, from page sizes to margins, is taken care of for you.
+Before changing anything in the PDF output page, first consider on what device you intend to read the PDF on.
+If it’s on an e-book reader (Kindle, iPad, tablet etc.) then it’s probably wise that you choose a device specific profile so that everything, from page sizes to margins, is taken care of for you.

-To do that, go to the Page Setup page and in the output profile select your Device’s Profile.
+To do this, go to the Page Setup page and in the output profile select your Device’s profile.